cobuildlab/cobuildlab-web/src/pages/development-blog/deploying-python-wsgi-application-using-Docker.md

 - Virtual Machine Architecture: that enables run the same container in any OS
 - An easy development and deployment
-- Descriptive configuration to share among developers evniroment
+- Descriptive configuration to share among developers environment
-- Enables container orchestration, a powerfull techinique for achieve high scalability
+- Enables container orchestration, a powerful technique for achieve high scalability

 # Let's see the code